-The purpose of this course is to develop students' knowledge and skill in the cognitive-behavioral approach to individual, marital, and family therapy within a systemic perspective.
-Students will examine theoretical foundations, research findings, basic principles, assessment techniques, and the intervention strategies of cognitive-behavioral therapy.
+The purpose of this course is to develop students' knowledge and skills in therapeutic approaches to individuals, marital, and family therapy within a systemic perspective.
+Students will examine theoretical foundations, research findings, basic principles, assessment techniques, and the intervention strategies of relational and systemic/interactional therapy.
 These examinations are applied to a wide variety of problems in marriage, family, and social relationships and are framed within a Christian theological context.

 Prerequisite: MSCP 6100.
 (3 credits)